pippyn/icloud3/iCloud3 Readme.md

 .
 If the device in a zone.
 .
 The distance from 'home' to your current location.
 Two methods are used to determine the distance – (1) a calculation giving the 'line-of-sight' distance based on the GPS coordinates of both locations and (2) from Waze, the map/driving/direction service, to get the driving distance based on the most direct route.
 .
 The travel time to 'home' if the Waze service is being used.
 .
-If you are going ho
+If you are going towards home, away from home or stationary.
+.
+The battery level.
+.